10 Real Estate Business Ideas You Can Start Today

 4. Launch an Airbnb or Short-Term Rental Business

-You can start a short-term rental business by listing your own property or managing rentals on behalf of others.
+You can start a short-term rental business by listing your own property on Airbnb or managing rentals on behalf of others.
 It's a popular way to earn passive income from high-demand travel destinations.
+If short-term rentals aren't the right fit, traditional rental properties offer a steadier income stream from long-term renters who pay monthly, with less hands-on turnover work.

 Helpful property management tools: